 Final Instructions and Farewell

 12 When I send Artemas or Tychicus to you, do your best to come to me at Nicopolis, for I have decided to spend the winter there.
-13 As for Apollos and Zenas the lawyer, make every effort to speed them on their journey, making sure they lack nothing.
+13 As for Apollos and Zenas the lawyer, make every effort to speed them on their way, making sure they lack nothing.
 14 And let our people also learn to engage in good works by meeting such pressing needs, so that they will not be unfruitful.
 15 All who are with me send you greetings.
 Greet those who love us in the faith.
 Grace be with you all.
 Amen.

 - Lit. them